pdefusco/CDEResource2ADLS/README.md

 ![alt text](img/step7.png)

 Next, select the Spark Job Type from the Toggle Bar (Spark 2.4 or 3.2 ok).
+If you are curious to learn more about Airflow jobs, please visit [this related tutorial](https://github.com/pdefusco/Using_CDE_Airflow).

 Under "Application Files" select "File" and then "Select from Resource".
 Select file "cde_job.py".
 This will be the base script for the CDE Job.